bsatrom/wingrr/Readme.md

   - name
     - application name
   - sticky
-    - weither or not the notification should remainin until closed
+    - weather or not the notification should remainin until closed
+  - callback
+  	- a callback url to activate when the user clicks on the message
   - image
-    - Auto-detects the context:
-      - path to an icon sets --iconpath
-      - path to an image sets --image
+  	- Url or path to an image file (relative to growlnotify if path)

-      - capitalized word sets --appIcon
-      - filename uses extname as --icon
-      - otherwise treated as --icon
+Register a new appliation with growlnotify

+	wingrr.registerApplication 'My CoolApp', 'appimg.png'
+	wingrr.notify('You have a message', { name: 'My CoolApp' })

+Display raw growlnotify commands on the console
+	wingrr.debug = true

 Fetch the current version of 'growlnotify':

-    growl.binVersion(function(err, version){ ... })
+    wingrr.binVersion(function(err, version){ ... })
     // => 'n.n.n'

 ## License

 (The MIT License)

-Copyright (c) 2009 TJ Holowaychuk <tj@vision-media.ca>
+Copyright (c) 2011 Brandon Satrom <bsatrom@gmail.com>, Carrot Pants Studios

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the